Making a sales elevator pitch may not be the best way to begin a conversation.

 My rule is to avoid sales questions and instead focus entirely on the customers opinions and circumstances.

 On one occasion this approach proved so engaging that I spent fourteen minutes listening to a senior executive talk about his challenges.

 From then on I found he would always take my call - a much better result than I have ever had trying out a sales elevator pitch.

 Article by Clive Miller

-If you need to improve an elevator pitch, develop better sales questions, or prepare a better sales pitch, we can help.
+If you need to improve a sales elevator pitch, develop better sales questions, or prepare a better sales pitch, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through the options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.